 I look back on my life like a good day’s work, it was done and I feel satisfied with it.
 I was happy and contented, I knew nothing better and made the best out of what life offered.
 And life is what we make it, always has been, always will be. ~Grandma Moses

-If you have time, here’s a five-minute video highlighting her work to a very fitting Willie Nelson soundtrack.
-Note that the first few show her early needlepoint pieces.
-(Email and RSS readers can click here.)
+- If you have time, here’s a five-minute video highlighting her work to a very fitting Willie Nelson soundtrack.
+Her needlepoint pieces appear in the first frames.